SCWinter259/DBlog/README.md

 # DBlog
-A simple blog built with Django and Bootstrap
+A simple blog built with Django and Bootstrap (and Django Crispy Form)